pa11adan/server-cli-config/README.md

 # server-cli-config
-mainly zsh and vim configuration to clone after remoting into a server
+mainly zsh and vim configuration to clone after remoting into a fresh server